-In 2011 a “Mock Trial” was held in the Supreme Court of England and Wales.
-Two fictional Chief Executive Officers were put on trial for causing ecocide due to their destructive practices in the Athabasca tar sands and found guilty.
-This demonstrated that a law of Ecocide can work in practice, and garnered international media coverage including The Financial Times, Le Monde, Time magazine, Deutsche Welle, Al Jazeera, and Canada’s CBC.
-The trial was broadcast worldwide online by Sky News.
+In 2011 a mock Ecocide trial was held in the Supreme Court of England and Wales.
+Two fictional Chief Executive Officers were put on trial for causing Ecocide due to their destructive practices in the Athabasca tar sands and the Gulf Oil Spill.
+The evidence was all based on true events and publicly available documents.
+The trial was not scripted; the jury was real and the legal teams included some of the key figures in the UK legal field (Michael Mansfield QC prosecuting, Chris Parker QC defending).
+The trial demonstrated that a law of Ecocide is triable.
+What was demonstrated was that a law of Ecocide can work in practice, and it garnered international media coverage including The Financial Times, Le Monde, Time magazine, Deutsche Welle, Al Jazeera, and Canada’s CBC.
+The trial was broadcast live worldwide online by Sky News.
 You can watch highlights of the day on our EradicatingEcocideTV or watch the full trial here.

-It’s official, jury unanimous: the Athabasca Tar Sands found to be a crime.
+It’s official, jury unanimous: the Athabasca Tar Sands found to be a crime of Ecocide.

 It was a tense moment waiting for the jury to return with their verdicts; this was not a guaranteed outcome.
 The court was packed, as was the hall outside where it was being live streamed online by SKY News.
 People around the world were watching online and following updates on twitter – 120,000 tweets for #ecocidetrial were recorded by lunchtime.

-Chris Parker QC acted for the Defence, Michael Mansfield for the Prosecution.
-Both were class acts.
-It was no mean feat to bring into the courtroom for just one day some of the issues that would arise in court for a trial on ecocide.
+It was a remarkable feat to bring into the courtroom for just one day some of the issues that would arise in court for a trial of Ecocide.

-See pics from the day here, read what some of the papers had to say here: Independent, Deutsche Welle, The Guardian, Financial Times, CNBC.
-Le Monde and Brazil’s Mercado spread the message and triggered much tweeting elsewhere; The Netherlands Radio covered it and brilliant write-ups include Indymedia, Wild Law UK and Climate Rush.
+See images from the day here, read what some of the papers had to say here: the Independent, Deutsche Welle, The Guardian, Financial Times, CNBC.
+Le Monde and Brazil’s Mercado spread the message and triggered much tweeting elsewhere; the Netherlands Radio covered it and write-ups include Indymedia, Wild Law UK and Climate Rush.

-Here are some reactions from prominent environmentalists to the mock trial:
+Here are some responses from some of the supporters of the Ecocide trial: